simorjay/PeerThreatModel/README.md

 What does success look like?
-Completing the 6 modules, shadowing reviews, preparing for the tabletop exercise (final step before being Certified Reviewer), participating in the Microsoft Monthly Security Meetings, and serving as a peer reviewer.
+Completing the 6 modules, shadowing reviews, preparing for the tabletop exercise, and serving as a peer reviewer.